giros-dit/python-ngsi-ld-client/docs/TemporalContextInformationConsumptionApi.md

 Query temporal evolution of Entities

 5.7.4 Query Temporal Evolution of Entities.
 This operation allows querying the temporal evolution of Entities present in an NGSI-LD system.
-It is similar to the operation defined by clause 5.7.2 (Query Entities) with the addition of a temporal query.
+It is similar to the operation defined by clause 5.7.2 (Query Entities) with the addition of a temporal query.  *The query parameters timerel and timeAt are required.

 ### Example